 1 Introduction

-The European Medical Device Regulation (MDR) has been in force since 2017 and its entry into force was scheduled for May 26, 2020.
-Due to Corona, this start of application and that of the Medical Devices Law Implementation Act (MPDG) was postponed to May 26, 2021.
-As is well known, this means that many legal requirements and practical framework conditions for the approval and conduct of clinical trials of medical devices are changing.
-The BfArM provided information about this on May 5, 2021 together with the Federal Ministry of Health and the working group of the ethics committees as part of a virtual event.
+The European Medical Device Regulation (MDR) has been in force since 2017, and its application was originally scheduled to begin on May 26, 2020.
+Due to the COVID-19 pandemic, this date, as well as that of the German Medical Devices Law Implementation Act (MPDG), was postponed to May 26, 2021.
+As is well known, this also entails changes to many legal requirements and practical frameworks for the authorization and conduct of clinical trials of medical devices.
+The Federal Institute for Drugs and Medical Devices (BfArM), together with the Federal Ministry of Health and the Working Group of Ethics Committees, provided information on this at a virtual event on May 5, 2021.

 Assuming that Article 74 of the MDR :